GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 results are sorted according to the use of all variables up to 95% of variance, or only variables capturing more than 3% of variance.

+Regarding the number of variables employed, important differences can be observed.
+Models trained on 3D data presented a more general decrease on accuracy than models trained on 2D data.
+For both types of data (2D and 3D), tree-based machine learning models (C5.0 Tree, random forest and GBM) were the least affected when a limited number of variables was used.
+Contrary to this, the precision of the SVM models is strongly affected when a reduced number of variables is employed.
+SVM’s using linear and polynomial kernels presented lower accuracy values when the number of variables is reduced.
+This is especially noteworthy in the case of the 3D data, since when variables summing 95% of variance are employed the SVM with polynomial kernel presents the highest accuracy values.
+However, when the number of variables is limited, the random forest presents the highest precision values.
+In general, models trained on 3D data presented higher overall precision metrics (independently of the number of variables employed for training the machine learning models).

+In the case of the 2D data with a limited number of variables, the random forest model had the highest average value for general accuracy (0.785), closely followed by the decision tree (0.771) and the GBM (0.771).
+The LDA had the lowest average value for accuracy (0.496), followed by the SVM with linear kernel (0.497).
+For the 3D data with limited number of variables, again the random forest presented the highest average value for general accuracy (0.828), followed by the GBM model (0.783).
+The LDA model had the lowest average value for accuracy (0.658), followed by logistic regression model (0.681).

 ``` r
 #### Load and muggle 2d data ####
 load("Data/2D Results Up and Down sampling.RData")